fotahub/fotahub-device-sdk-esp8266/README.md

 # Getting started
 The best way to get started with the FotaHub&reg; Device SDK for ESP8266&reg; is to try out and study the included examples:
 * [Simple](docs/getting-started/simple.md) - "Hello World" of firmware over-the-air updating with FotaHub&reg;
-* [Revertible](docs/getting-started/revertible.md) - Downloads and launches a new firmware version provided at FotaHub&reg;, reverts to the previous version if something goes wrong
+* [Rollbackable](docs/getting-started/rollbackable.md) - Downloads and launches a new firmware version provided at FotaHub&reg;, rolls it back to the previous version if something goes wrong
 * [Thing Shadow](docs/getting-started/thingshadow.md) - A real-world scenario where FotaHub&reg; is used in combination with the AWS IoT Thing Shadow service to trigger firmware updates over-the-air updates through the cloud

 # API Reference